craigslist2022/main/README.md

 Media Coverage: [Huffington Post](https://www.huffpost.com/entry/craigslists-erotic-services-site-appears-to-have-reduced_b_59df8778e4b0cee7b9549e66) , [ThinkProgress](https://thinkprogress.org/craigslist-erotic-services-platform-3eab46092717/) , [Reply All](https://gimletmedia.com/shows/reply-all/o2ho97/119-no-more-safe-harbor#episode-player)

 ## Recreation Documents
 Two scripts are needed to replicate all of the author's findings.
 Begin with **recreate_data_cleaning.do** to create "cleaned" data sets and follow along with the author's data decisions.
-Then run **recreate_main_tables.do** to recreate each figure and table from the main paper as well as the appendiez.
+Files **ucr_crime_raw.dta.zip** and **ter_data.dta.zip** will need to be decompressed before this script can run.
+After creating "cleaned" data, run **recreate_main_tables.do** to recreate each figure and table from the main paper as well as the appendices.
 Note: **recreate_main_tables.do** can only be run after these "cleaned" data sets are created.

 Neither script installs the STATA packages necessary to run all of the commands listed.
 The following commands are necessary:
 ```